turingschool/front-end-curriculum/lessons/module-2/workflow-prs-and-github-communication.md

 * File and organize issues with labels and team member assignments
 * Review PRs, pull request templates, and how to give professional/actionable feedback through code reviews

+### Vocab
+* `README` - File that reviews what the repo is used for, instructions for setting up repo, snapshot overview of the repo.
+* `Project Board` - Tool used to organize work left to do, in progress, and work that is done for a project.
+* `User Story` - Often a user facing story, that describes a piece of functionality in the app using the `Given, When, Then` syntax. `e.g Given I am on the login screen When I enter my username and password And click on login, Then I expect to be redirected to the home page. `

 ### Warm Up

 At Turing, we focus a lot on strongly documenting your projects through READMEs, GH issues, PRs, and other workflows.
 But why?
 It certainly requires a lot of work and time when we *could* be using that time to write more code.
 Let's focus on the **why** in this lesson, starting first with READMEs.